How many books are there in the Detective Galileo series? I can only find 4 in English. But there are actually 10 in Japanese and Chinese.

 A male guest called Tsukahara at the old inn that Yukawa was staying in was found dead at the base of the local cliffs.
 It looked like an accident except the dead man was a retired policeman and the cause of death was carbon monoxide poisoning.

 What was he doing there and what got him killed?
+The truth is bittersweet.

-Book 7 – [虚像の道化師 Kyozo No Dokeshi] 虚像小丑 The Virtual Clown
+Book 7 – The Virtual Clown [虚像の道化師 Kyozo No Dokeshi] 虚像小丑

 Yukawa’s appearances in all 8 stories are quite substantial, a continuation from A Midsummer’s Equation.
 The 4 titles with an Asterix are in the original The Virtual Clown.

-Book 8 – [ガリレオ 禁断の魔術 Garireo Kindan no Majutsu] 禁断的魔术 Galileo: Forbidden Magic
+Book 8 – Galileo: Forbidden Magic [ガリレオ 禁断の魔術 Garireo Kindan no Majutsu] 禁断的魔术

-As mentioned, Forbidden Magic (ISBN: 978-7544294140) was an expansion of 猛射 Blast off.
+As mentioned, Forbidden Magic (https://amzn.to/3kKw26x) (ISBN: 978-7544294140) was an expansion of 猛射 Blast off.

 I remember Agatha Christie did the same with The Plymouth Express and Mystery of the Blue Train.